drmowinckels/drmowinckels.github.io/content/blog/2021/03-14-new-ggseg-with-geom/index.md

 slug: "new-ggseg-with-geom"
 aliases:
   - '/blog/2021-03-14-new-ggseg-with-geom'
-summary:  A new version of ggseg R-package for visualisations of brain atlases was released a couple of months ago .
-I wanted to create such an update for a long time, but getting the internal logics of a ggplot geom working as I wanted was rather difficult .
-New {ggseg} with Geom!
-The position is what I'm truly happy about!
+summary: We released a new version of the ggseg R-package for visualizing brain atlases.
+It features a `geom_brain` function and `position_brain` for flexible brain slice positioning in ggplot2.
+This update enhances atlas plotting, offering more customization and improved visuals.
+seo: Discover the latest ggseg R-package update for brain atlases.
+Use `geom_brain` and `position_brain` for flexible and enhanced visualizations in ggplot2.
 ---